cabohe/logify/README.md

 # logify
-Stylish js console log, with personalizable styles.
+Stylish js console log, with personalizable styles, logging levels and simple image display.

 See some cool samples: